 - Do not interfere with any wildlife that you see while out on walks in parks – these are nice to look at, but many species of birdlife and reptilians do stress very easily.

-Travel Time South Pacific has gained a Qualmark Enviro Silver Award, recognising its high standards in environmental practices.
-To earn New Zealand Tourism’s official environmental award, Travel Time South Pacific had to show effectiveness in energy efficiency, waste management and water conservation, with community activities and conservation initiatives also considered under Qualmark’s environmental criteria.
+Travel Time South Pacific has been given a Qualmark Partner Award, recognising its high standards in environmental practices while operating as an Inbound Tour Operator and member of Tourism Export Council New Zealand.
 Qualmark is an official endorsement awarded by Tourism New Zealand and is designed to identify professional and trustworthy operators to enable international and domestic visitors to book and buy tourist products and services with confidence.
 Wherever possible we select suppliers that are also Qualmark approved and therefore deemed to operate in an ethical, professional and environmentally sustainable way.

 We are a sponsor of the Save the Kiwi program, run as part of the National Kiwi Trust, at Kiwi Encounter, Rainbow Springs, Rotorua.
 Kiwi Encounter is New Zealand’s largest kiwi facility, for both wild and captive Kiwi.
 Open to the public it is not just another ‘attraction’ – at Kiwi Encounter what you see is conservation in action with their efforts to stop the extinction of New Zealand’s national icon.
 Kiwi birds are a unique and endangered species with populations halving approximately every ten years.
 A conservation programme has been put in place to try and slow the decline of kiwi.
 The initiative works by artificially incubating kiwi eggs and raising the chicks in captivity until they are 1kg in size and considered able to defend themselves from predators.
 The chicks are then released back to the wild in the area that the egg was originally lifted from.
 The programme, along with research and ongoing monitoring of the birds, has helped raise the survival rate of kiwi chicks in the wild from 5% to 60-70%.
 As part of our commitment to the environment we make regular donations on our guests’ behalf to Kiwi Encounter by way of sponsoring kiwi chicks.
 We are proud to be a contributor to the conservation of New Zealand’s native bird population, helping to ensure that our rare wildlife will be around for generations to come.
 For more information http://www.rainbowsprings.co.nz/donate